flomsk/eks-karpenter/README.md

 Karpenter uses very good cost-effective algorithm to bootstrap required instance(s).

+### Deployment architecture choose
-Also we can require specific architecture for our workload by using affinity/nodeSelector in k8s manifest files or helm values:
+We can require specific architecture for our workload by using affinity/nodeSelector in k8s manifest files or helm values:

 **`arm64`**
 ```
   affinity: